On the structure of the Bloch--Kato Selmer groups of modular forms over anticyclotomic $\mathbf{Z}_p$-towers: Control theorem

 It follows from our construction that $(\tilde{y}_n)_{n\ge 0} \in \plim_n A[p^n]^{G_F}$; thus we have a nonzero element in $T^{G_F}$, and hence in $V^{G_F}$.

 To derive a contradiction, we will now recall some property of the local Galois representation at the bad prime $w$; we thank Ming-Lun Hsieh for explaining this to us.
 Denote by $I\subset G_F$ the inertia subgroup, and recall $V_f = V(-k/2)$ is Deligne's cohomological Galois representation.
 Since $w\nmid p$, taking the $I$-invariant commutes with the $p$-cyclotomic twists.
 Note also that, with $\ell$ being the rational prime under $w$, $I\subset G_{F}\subset G_{\Q_\ell}$ is the full inertia group of $\ell$ as $K$ is unramified at places that divide $N$.
-Then, as is standard, we have $V^{I} = V_f^I(-k/2) = 0$ or is one dimensional.
+Then, as is standard, we have $V^{I} = V_f^I(-k/2)$ is either trivial or one-dimensional.
 In the latter case, we have $\Frob_\ell$ acts on $V^I$ as $-\ell\varepsilon_{f,\ell}$, following Atkin--Lehner \cite{atkin-lehner} and Carayol \cite{carayol} (see also \cite[Proposition 3.1.(4)]{nekovar92}); here $\varepsilon_{f,\ell}$ is the Atkin--Lehner sign.
 Therefore, no power of $\Frob_\ell$ is 1 and we have $V^{G_F} = 0$. \end{proof}

 \begin{lem} Let $w\mid N$ be a place of $K_n$ that is finitely decomposed in $K_\infty$, and let $w'\mid w$ be a place in $K_\infty$.
 Denote by $\Gamma_{n,w'}\subset \Gamma_n$ the decomposition group of $w'$.
 We have